 I do not bother adding lemon juice to prevent browning when freezing avocados like this.

-How to preserve avocados for other uses
+How to freeze avocados for other uses

 The frozen chunks of avocado will work in recipes besides smoothies.
 Just let them thaw completely before you try to add them.